LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Replay cache admissions for in-switch cache based on in-switch snapshot
 			- TODO: Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations
 			- TODO: Exp 10: in-switch and server-side recovery time vs. cache size
+		* TODO: Update implementation
 	+ Huancheng
-		* Evaluation
-			* TODO: Update benchmark.md for each exp including code change and configuration change
-				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
-				* For exp1, give details of static server rotation as a module and latency evaluation as another module
-					- For exp2, exp3, exp5, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
-				* For exp4, give details of dynamic pattern
-			* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
-				- TODO: If encounter any issue in controller/switchos, let Siyuan fix first
-			* TODO: Run exp1 on Twitter Traces
-				- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
-				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
 		* Others
 			- TODO: Rename benchmark/results/exp\*.md
 			- TODO: Miss one rotation in farreach skewness 0.95 -> update exp5.md
-		* Coding
-			* TODO: Print ratio of write requests with >128B values in keydump

-- 10.30 (using new exp order in paper)
-	+ Siyuan
-		* Add imbalance ratio and update part of evaluation
-		* Update imbalance ratio results of exp5.md
-		* Debug and test read blocking for rare case of PUTREQ_LARGEVALUE (before exp1 Twitter traces) -> comment TMPDEBUG in server_impl.h
-		* Update evaluation
-		* Survey for upstream backup
-			- Reference 31 in SIGCOMM (ACM Computing Survey'02 of checkpoint/log-based methods)
-	+ HuanCheng
 		* Evaluation
-			* TODO: Double-check write stall in exp4 on dynamic pattern
+			* Double-check write stall in exp4 on dynamic pattern
-				- TODO: Try to disable flushing&compaction in RocksDB first by modifying common/rocksdb_wrapper.h (sync and re-compile)
+				- Try to disable flushing&compaction in RocksDB first by modifying common/rocksdb_wrapper.h (sync and re-compile)
-					+ TODO: Try to set GLOBAL_MAX_FLUSH_THREAD_NUM and GLOBAL_MAX_COMPACTION_THREAD_NUM as zero -> rollback if not work
+					+ Try to set GLOBAL_MAX_FLUSH_THREAD_NUM and GLOBAL_MAX_COMPACTION_THREAD_NUM as zero -> work yet tricky
 					+ TODO: Increase MAX_MEMTABLE_IMMUTABLE_NUM and MIN_IMMUTABLE_FLUSH_NUM to 400 and 160 -> rollback if not work
 					+ TODO: Rollback changes, sync, and re-compile
-				- TODO: Update per-second thpt and per-second normalized thpt for exp3
 				- TODO: If disabling flushing&compactino works, use SERVER_ROTATION to change common/rocksdb_wrapper.h
+				- TODO: Update per-second thpt for exp4
+			* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
+				- TODO: If encounter any issue in controller/switchos, let Siyuan fix first
+			* TODO: Add Twitter Traces for exp2 on different workloads
+				- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
+				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
+			* TODO: Update benchmark.md for each exp including code change and configuration change
+				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
+				* For exp1, give details of static server rotation as a module and latency evaluation as another module
+					- For exp2, exp3, exp5, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
+				* For exp4, give details of dynamic pattern
 		* Coding
 			* TODO: Finish TraceReplay workload
 				- TODO: Get correpsonding trace file based on workloadName